Bae-cation: 7 Things to Fall in Love with in Green Bay, Wisconsin

 You can’t come to Green Bay and not pay homage to the Packers.
 The only sports team to sell public stock giving most of the town co-ownership, that really changed the dynamic of the program with 360,000 local shareholders.
 You can watch them practice for free during the pre-season and the players will even ride kids bikes around town, making it feel like an inclusive community event.
 Titletown, next door, was built just for the fans, which has a replica field, playground, and entertainment complex with an ice rink and such that all can use.
 They’re even building townhomes as part of the expansion for those that want to live at the stadium (yes, they’re that obsessed).

-Celebrating their 100th anniversary, you can go on a behind the scenes tour of the longest continuously operating stadium in NFL, which is pretty cool (even as a Bears fan).
+Celebrating their 100th anniversary, you can go on a behind the scenes tour of the longest continuously operating stadium in NFL, which is pretty cool (even as a Chicago Bears fan).
 You’ll learn interesting tidbits like how they’re credited for coining the term “tailgating,” that they played the coldest game in NFL history and although people call them the “frozen tundra,” it isn’t really accurate as their field is heated underneath by fiber and sand like a European soccer field, how their uniforms are custom sewn by a staff of four tailors to perfectly fit each player, and how you can never go in the locker room because the players are always there (most teams practice elsewhere).
 The Hall of Fame is basically a love letter to legends like Vince Lombardi, Reggie White, Brett Favre, and Aaron Rodgers for the years of tradition and the lore.
 And at least they give credit where credit’s due: noting that only the Bears are the only team to have more hall of fame players than they do.

 Uncover Local Treasures